dotnet/msbuild/documentation/design/security-metadata.md

 Only the first presented option is definitely not to be used.
 All the other options might possibly be used (up to a discussions if appropriate and what should be in scope).

+# Special considerations

+* There should be no (or very minimal) performance impact to cases where redacting is not opted-in and/or to cases where there is lower/minimal level of logging.
+In another words - we should not spend cycles detecting and redacting secrets on log events that are not going to be loged (todo: second case might be more problematic - as loggers can decide their level of logging).
+* Order of processing and imports is important here - if we indicate secret metadata in items, the properties are processed first and hence we can miss preanalyzing (or even redacting) some data.
+Same applies for order of processing of the properties.
+* There are no global items today - this can be simulated by putting those to directory.props
+* Even seemingly innocent tasks with seemingly innocent logging can spill possibly sensitive data (e.g. think the RAR task, logging all the inputs, while those are just reference related info - those can contain paths that might already by itself be sensitive info).
+Related: [#8493](https://github.com/dotnet/msbuild/issues/8493)

 # Suggested Implementation

 [TBD]